-Get on the waitlist below to be notified when next year’s class sessions open
+Get on the waitlist below to be the first to hear when registration opens

 You’ll also receive our fabulous regular newsletters, full of seasonal tips and special offers.

 PLEASE NOTE: Because our classroom is outdoors and we require masks at close distance, we feel confident that all classes will run in 2022.
 If conditions change and we need to adjust, we will notify students immediately.
 For more info on classes during covid, see our refund policy and our protocols and procedures.